 The Bachelor Programme Entrepreneurial Business Administration is aimed at highly motivated business students who are looking for a BBA that provides a combination of academic challenges and application within an intense international environment, in which they learn to start their own business.

 Students understand that a broad BBA also provides them with a solid base from which to start their careers or further their academic studies, and is divided over 3 Phases.
 The EBA programme is structured within the module / block system which maintains a balance of core business subject modules, specialist subject modules and practical experience modules.
 Throughout the programming, Personal Development Plan, Tutoring and Foreign Languages represent the thread of skills and competency learning.

 Phase 1 – (Theory)

-Phase 1 is a general freshman year focusing on text book theory required for all related management courses.
-Students study in mixed disciplined classes (all specialisations together), however are expected to show their chosen Specialisation field in their essays / papers / project work.
+Phase 1 is a general freshman year focusing on textbook theory required for all related management courses.
+Students study in mixed disciplined classes (all specialisations together), but are expected to show their chosen Specialisation field in their essays/papers/project work.

 Phase 2 - (From Theory to Planning)

 Phase 2, all disciplines, is a separate course of modules specifically related to the chosen field as well as more general modules.
 The focus of year 3 is planning and many modules will be examined through cases and planning, e.g. a Marketing Plan for the module Marketing.
 The year also includes the completion of a Business Plan and other specific Entrepreneurship Modules